filterpaper/filterpaper.github.io/qmk/userspace.md

 # Compiling first default firmware
 The space is now setup to compile with default setting.
-Simply run `qmk compile` on that .json file.
-Important: the command expects a full path, even if executed in the current folder:
+Simply run `qmk compile` on that .json file. **Important**: the command expects a *full path*, even if executed in the current folder:
 ```
 qmk compile ~/qmk_firmware/users/newbie/newbie.json
 ```
 If everything goes well, it will build a firmware with default settings from the keyboard source.
+Key map can be modified by importing the .json file back into the Configurator tool and repeating the process.

 # Customising the firmware